HansongProgramming/HansongProgramming/README.md

 <h1 align="left">HELLO WORLD!</h1>

 # 💫 About Me:
+Soon to be a degree holder - Bachelor of Science in Information Technology Majoring in Web-Technologies.
+Finishing Capstone 1-2 and is looking for internship.

-Currently working on AiCore, a system aimed to automate forensics-bloodstain pattern analysis<br><br>Fun Fact: My dreams reveal answers to bugs in codes i wrote
+Currently working on AiCore, a software aimed to automate forensics-bloodstain pattern analysis<br><br>Fun Fact: My dreams reveal bug fixes.

 ###